precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 .. code-block::

-  ALIAS(SNS1_TRN1_APP, 24)       // Sensor 1, approaching turnout 1
+  ALIAS(SNS1_TRN1_APP, 24)       // Sensor 1, approaching turnout/point 1
-  ALIAS(SNS2_MAIN_TRN1_EX, 25)   // Sensor 2, on the main track exiting turnout 1
+  ALIAS(SNS2_MAIN_TRN1_EX, 25)   // Sensor 2, on the main track exiting turnout/point 1
   ALIAS(SNS3_STN, 26)            // Sensor 3, at our station stop
-  ALIAS(SNS4_MAIN_TRN2_APP, 27)  // Sensor 4, on the main track approaching turnout 2
+  ALIAS(SNS4_MAIN_TRN2_APP, 27)  // Sensor 4, on the main track approaching turnout/point 2
-  ALIAS(SNS5_STN_TRN2_APP, 28)   // Sensor 5, on the station siding approaching turnout 2
+  ALIAS(SNS5_STN_TRN2_APP, 28)   // Sensor 5, on the station siding approaching turnout/point 2

-Moving these to our first MCP23017 I/O expander, these would start at Vpin 166 (we used Vpins 164/165 for turnouts):
+Moving these to our first MCP23017 I/O expander, these would start at Vpin 166 (we used Vpins 164/165 for turnouts/points):

 .. code-block::

-  ALIAS(SNS1_TRN1_APP, 166)       // Sensor 1, approaching turnout 1
+  ALIAS(SNS1_TRN1_APP, 166)       // Sensor 1, approaching turnout/point 1
-  ALIAS(SNS2_MAIN_TRN1_EX, 167)   // Sensor 2, on the main track exiting turnout 1
+  ALIAS(SNS2_MAIN_TRN1_EX, 167)   // Sensor 2, on the main track exiting turnout/point 1
   ALIAS(SNS3_STN, 168)            // Sensor 3, at our station stop
-  ALIAS(SNS4_MAIN_TRN2_APP, 169)  // Sensor 4, on the main track approaching turnout 2
+  ALIAS(SNS4_MAIN_TRN2_APP, 169)  // Sensor 4, on the main track approaching turnout/point 2
-  ALIAS(SNS5_STN_TRN2_APP, 170)   // Sensor 5, on the station siding approaching turnout 2
+  ALIAS(SNS5_STN_TRN2_APP, 170)   // Sensor 5, on the station siding approaching turnout/point 2

 Signals
 =======

-Three signals have been used in this first stage to indicate whether or not a train can enter either the station siding or proceed beyond turnout 1 on the main track, to indicate whether a train can exit the station siding, or if a train can proceed beyond turnout 2 on the main track.
+Three signals have been used in this first stage to indicate whether or not a train can enter either the station siding or proceed beyond turnout/point 1 on the main track, to indicate whether a train can exit the station siding, or if a train can proceed beyond turnout/point 2 on the main track.

 Pin based signals
 -----------------